-Step 4: Employees will be called in for a formal disciplinary meeting with the Department Director, their Department Head and/or their supervisor.
-They will have the chance to explain their side and the supervisor is obliged to investigate.
-The Department Director must clarify that this is the final step before an employee is penalized.
+Step 3: Employees will be called in for a formal disciplinary meeting with the Department Director, their Department Head and/or their supervisor.
+The supervisor will issue a performance improvement plan and clarify that this is the final step before an employee is penalized.
+Failure to comply with the terms of the issued performance improvement plan will result in immediate termination and no appeal will be granted.

-Step 5: This step encompasses any penalties that employees will receive.
+Step 4: This step encompasses any penalties that employees will receive.
 This usually includes detraction of certain perks and benefits (as long as they are not mandatory by law.)
 It may also include probation, suspension without pay, or demotion for serious offenses.
 We will still provide counseling in this stage if appropriate.
 Some employees may receive a "Last Chance Agreement" at this step.
-Failure to comply with the terms of said agreement will result in immediate termination and no appeal will be granted.
+Failure to comply with the terms of the said agreement will result in immediate termination and no appeal will be granted.
 We will apply this step uniformly and fairly.
 It will not result in adverse impact for protected groups.
+Depending on the nature or repetition of the offense, one or more of the following actions may be appropriate.